Gustave François Kindt (1835-1910), aka Isidore Marechal, French Gus, Frenchy — Thief, Toolmaker, Inventor

 An officer arrived to take possession of Kindt, and they boarded a train heading south to Troy, New York, where they needed to switch trains.
 They were delayed in Troy for several hours, and as they waited in the station, Kindt attacked the officer and tried to make a dash for freedom.
 They wrestled for several minutes, and finally the officer was able to pull out his revolver and shoot Kindt.
 The bullet glanced his head, causing a serious wound.
 He was bandaged and placed on the train the next day, but when he arrived at Sing Sing, there were doubts he would survive.

 Imprisoned in Sing Sing once more, Kindt used his time productively.
-During his earlier stay at Sing Sing, he had observed that the workshop and exercise periods wasted much time with the unlocking and locking of individual cell doors.
-He had drawn a diagram for a mechanism that would allow one guard to lock or unlock a whole row of cells at one time.
-He offered his invention to the warden in exchange for a commuted sentence.
-The request had gone up to Governor Tilden in 1875 and had been turned down.
-Now, once again confined to Sing Sing, Kindt obtained a US patent for his invention.
-Kindt was later able to sell the rights to prisons in Great Britain.
+He observed that the workshop and exercise periods wasted much time with the unlocking and locking of individual cell doors.
+He drew a diagram for a mechanism that would allow one guard to lock or unlock a whole row of cells at one time.
+He obtained a US patent for his invention, and tried to give it to the warden in exchange for a commuted sentence.
+The request went up to Governor Tilden, who turned down the offer.
+However, Kindt was later able to sell the rights to prisons in Great Britain.

 Kindt was in and out of prison two more times (in 1885 and 1892), and was arrested again in 1900, but escaped conviction.
 His final years were spend in Philadelphia, where the city directories listed him as “inventor” or “mechanic.”
 He was known to be a manufacturer of burglar and safe-cracker tools.
 He obtained a second patent for an improvement to his cell-block locking mechanism in 1898.
 He died in Philadelphia in 1910, age 75.